 - and users

 The cost of construction accounting software depends first on the complexity of the system and your business goals.
 How much does a vehicle cost?
-Well, that depends on whether you want a sedan or a passenger bus — both can be great, as long as they fit the type of driving you do.
-Construction software can vary that much, from a best-of-breed base construction accounting system to a large all-in-one ERP package.
+Well, that depends on whether you want a sedan or a passenger bus.
+Both can be great, as long as they fit the type of driving you do.
+Construction software can vary that much, from a best-of-breed base construction accounting system to a large all-in-one construction management ERP package.

-The market is full of really good systems that get the job done.
+The market is full of really good job costing systems that get the job done for contractors.
 There’s software designed for companies that do under $1 million in annual revenue, between $3 and 30 million, $50 and 150 million — even over $500 million!
 If you’re transitioning from a small-business accounting package like QuickBooks®, you’re looking to make a different purchase than a firm with $200 million in volume.

 Modules and Users

-That’s because the cost is also determined by the feature sets available and any optional modules you add to the base system.
-Additional modules can include equipment management, inventory, document imaging or unit price billing, as well as project management features.
+That’s because the feature sets available and any optional modules you add to the base system also determine the price.
+Additional modules can include equipment management, inventory, document imaging or unit price billing, as well as project management software features.

 Finally, the estimate is tied to the number of “concurrent users” — in other words, how many people at your company will be working on the software at one time.
-A company with two users doesn’t require the same support as a company with 20 users, so most companies won’t charge the same.
-It also impacts the training hours you might need, what kind of training is required, and what change management issues can be anticipated.
+A company with two users won’t require the same support as one with 20, so they’ll rarely pay the same.
+It also impacts the training hours you might need, what kind of training you require, and what change management issues you and your vendor can anticipate.

-The answer to how much construction accounting software costs isn’t simple, but the conversation to figure it out is.
-We want to take the time to answer your question by figuring out the best software solution for your company.
+The answer to how much job cost accounting software for contractors costs isn’t simple.
+However, the conversation to figure it out is.
+We want to take the time to answer your question by figuring out the best software solution for your construction company.